-The most popular time to do a Zimbabwe safari is undoubted during the dry season when the animals gather around the watering holes and less vegetation makes spotting them easy.
-This doesn’t only make spotting them easy, this also makes it extremely easy to predict where they’ll be, giving the safari guides a further advantage when trying to predict the animals’ whereabouts in their parks.
+The best time to visit Zimbabwe for safari is undoubted during the dry winter season when the animals gather around the watering holes and less vegetation makes spotting them easy.
+This doesn’t only make wildlife spotting easy, this also makes it extremely easy to predict where they’ll be, giving the safari guides a further advantage when trying to predict the animals’ whereabouts in their parks.
 Another advantage of traveling during this time is long dry days with fewer mosquitoes.
 Travelers should be prepared for cold nights and mornings that require warm winter clothing for the open-air game drives.
-During the day, it does generally fluctuate between 60℉-85°F (15.6℃-29.4℃) so be sure to dress in layers that are easy to remove.
+During the day, it does generally fluctuate between 60°F and 85°F (15.6°C and 29.4°C), so be sure to dress in layers that are easy to remove.

 In the wet summer season, temperatures heat up and bring the rains starting in October when the low-lying areas might get well over 90°F/32°C during the day.
 There are also short afternoon rain showers, but these usually don’t impact your safari.
 Do be warned that it’s possible for some rains to last for days, which could put a damper on your trip.
 The upside to traveling during this season is the lush green vegetation, lower prices, excellent bird watching, and amazing photo opportunities.

 Another unique sight to see during this season is the birthing of newborn animals.
 Since it’s the birthing season you’re a lot more likely to see some predator action on the safari.
 However, the 4x4 routes in Mana Pools National Park, a UNESCO World Heritage Site, may be difficult to navigate due to the road conditions.